dinayrore/movie_lens_api/README.md

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
-  2. Change your directory to the one that which you have saved this zip file.`cd folder_name`
+  2. Change your directory to the one that which you would like to save this project. `$ cd folder_name`
+  3. Then run the command `$ git clone https://github.com/kteich88/movie_lens_api.git` and `$ cd movie_lens_api`
-  3. Run `gem install bundler` and then run `bundle` or `bundle install` to run the Gemfile on your machine.
+  4. Run `gem install bundler` and then run `bundle` or `bundle install` to run the Gemfile on your machine.
-  4. Open postgresql and create your database using the following code: `CREATE DATABASE dbname;` or run `rake db:create`
+  5. Open postgresql and create your database using the following code: `CREATE DATABASE dbname;` or run `rake db:create`
-  5. Back in Terminal input `export DATABASE_URL=postgres://YOURUSER@localhost:5432/SQLDATABASENAME` (replace YOURUSER with your username and SQLDATABASENAME with the database you created).
+  6. Back in Terminal input `export DATABASE_URL=postgres://YOURUSER@localhost:5432/SQLDATABASENAME` (replace YOURUSER with your username and SQLDATABASENAME with the database you created).
-  6. Run `bundle exec rake db:migrate` to create the necessary tables for the database.
+  7. Run `bundle exec rake db:migrate` to create the necessary tables for the database.
-  7. Then, run `bundle exec ruby seeds.rb` to populate the data tables with the appropriate information.
+  8. Then, run `bundle exec ruby seeds.rb` to populate the data tables with the appropriate information.

-## Running Web app
+### Running Web app

   1. Still in Terminal, run `bundle exec shotgun app.rb` to run the app utilizing sinatra, while allowing changes to be made to the code for testing purposes.
   2. Go to your web browser, enter the localhost:9393/index.html